These Americans are going around in circles; it helps the climate

 But there’s also a climate benefit.

 Because modern roundabouts don’t have red lights where cars sit and idle, they don’t burn as much gasoline.
-While there are few studies, the former city engineer for Carmel, Mike McBride, estimates that each roundabout saves about 20,000 gallons of fuel annually, causing the cars of Carmel to emit nearly 30 fewer tons of planet-heating carbon emissions a year.
+While there are few studies, the former city engineer for Carmel, Mike McBride, estimates that each roundabout saves about 20,000 gallons of fuel annually, which means the cars of Carmel emit many fewer tons of planet-heating carbon emissions each year.
 And U.S. highway officials broadly agree that roundabouts reduce tailpipe emissions.

 They also don’t need electricity, and, unlike stoplights, keep functioning after bad storms — a bonus in these meteorologically turbulent times.